 Higher Education Emergency Relief Fund III – American Rescue Plan (ARP)

 On March 11, 2021, President Biden signed the ARP.
 This new law gives the U.S. Department of Education funding for institutions to award grants.
 ARP funds will provide UHV students with financial aid emergency grants, which may be used for any component of the student’s cost of attendance or for emergency grants that arise due to coronavirus, such as tuition, food, housing, health care (including mental health care) or child care.
+The University of Houston-Victoria signed and returned to the U.S. Department of Education the Certification and Agreement and the assurance that the institution intended to use no less than 50 percent of the funds received under the CRRSAA and ARP (a) (1) and (a)(4) programs to provide Emergency Financial Aid Grants to Students.

 Students who are or were enrolled in an institution of higher education during the COVID-19 national emergency are eligible for emergency financial aid grants from the HEERF, regardless of whether they completed a Free Application for Federal Student Aid or are eligible for Title IV.
 Institutions with ARP funds are directed to prioritize students with exceptional need, such as students who receive Pell Grants or have extraordinary financial circumstances (such as loss of employment, reduced income, or food or housing insecurity), in awarding emergency financial aid grants.
 If you did not complete the 2021–2022 FAFSA (or 2020–2021 FAFSA for summer 2021 term), you will need to submit one of the following: